- Sat 02 September 2023

 USER ${USERNAME}

-3. We define some additional variables that we'll use later.
-We define the versions of poetry and pipx that we want to use.
-We do this because we want to pin versions for stable builds.
+poetryandpipxthat we want to use.
+We do this because we want to pin versions for stable builds. - We define the

-4. We define the $PATH variable to control and configure python, poetry and pipx installations beforehand
+$PATHvariable to control and configure python, poetry and pipx installations beforehand - We configure

 The app-pre stage